ariel-frischer/bmessages.nvim/README.md

 ## Using

-Clone/download it locally and change the references to `bmessages`, `my_cool_module` accordingly to your new plugin name.
+Clone/download it locally and change the references to `bmessages`, `bmodule` accordingly to your new plugin name.
 Don't forget to edit the [help][help] file accordingly.

 You'll need to install [Lua][lua] and [LuaRocks][luarocks] to run the linter.